Cerebras/modelzoo/src/cerebras/modelzoo/models/nlp/esm2/README.md

-# [Beta] ESM-2: Evolutionary Scale Modeling for Protein Language
+# ESM-2: Evolutionary Scale Modeling for Protein Language

 # Overview of the model